2025 - All Construction Projects

 Description of work: This is a construction contract for the I-41 Expansion Project between Appleton and De Pere.
 This contract is to reconstruct I-41 expanding mainline to six lanes.
 This project includes the reconstruction of the I-41 mainline bridge structures over the Fox Valley and Lake Superior Railroad and construction of new box culverts under I-41 and Lynndale Drive.

-June 16 to June 20: Contractor continuing work on temporary shoring for construction of the box culvert under Lynndale Drive.
+July 7 to July 11: Contractor continuing sanitary sewer and water relocations required for the box culvert under Lynndale Drive.
 Continuing construction of the retaining wall on the southbound WIS 96 off-ramp.
-Paving asphalt over completed median portion of the box culvert near Lynndale.
-Paving median crossover at WIS 15.
-Installing barrier wall and pavement markings and switching southbound I-41 traffic to staged lanes between WIS 96 and Lynndale.
-Crews will begin demolition of the southbound I-41 bridge structure over the railroad tracks just north of WIS 96 and begin pavement removal and grading operations for the construction of southbound I-41 lanes between WIS 96 and Lynndale.
-Installing temporary shoring for construction of the remaining portion of the box culvert crossing I-41 near Lynndale.
+Finishing demolition of the southbound I-41 bridge structure over the railroad tracks just north of WIS 96.
+Beginning excavation for abutments and pier footings for the southbound I-41 railroad structure.
+Continuing pavement removal and grading operations for the construction of southbound I-41 lanes between WIS 96 and Lynndale.
+Continuing construction of the remaining portion of the box culvert crossing I-41 near Lynndale.
+Continuing installation of storm sewer trunkline along I-41.

 • Southbound WIS 96 off-ramp closed until August 8, 2025.